cobyj33/tmedia/DEV_NOTES.md

 ## Testing files

-While I don't include images, videos, and audio directly into the ascii_video repo, here are some good sources that I use to make sure many different file formats and sizes work well.
+While I don't include images, videos, and audio directly into the tmedia repo, here are some good sources that I use to make sure many different file formats and sizes work well.